trebortech/tt_tools/yubihsm/README.md

 - startup_hsm.sh

-### On Insert configuration
+### On Insert configuration :construction:

 These scripts are intended to auto config the YubiHSM connector service when a new YubiHSM is inserted.

-NOTE: You may have some security exposure using these script.
+:rotating_light: NOTE: You may have some security exposure using these script.
 Not intended to be run in untrusted environment.

 #### Files